KentaroAoyama/EECR/README.md

-# Effective electorical conductivity simulator for rocks
+# Effective electrical conductivity simulator for rocks

 These codes were developed to simulate the electrical conductivity measurements on rocks containing clay minerals.